joeldbaptista/eel/README.md

 ### Function values (`funval`)

 Function values (or `funval`) are functions that can be assigned to variables, and thus can be used for lambdas functions or for closures.
+Currently, `funval` does not accept default parameters.
 The example `derivatives.eel` exemplify the use of closures and lambdas:

 ```Javascript